inspec/inspec-aws/docs-chef-io/README.md

 All resource pages are located in `docs-chef-io/content/inspec/resources/`.

+### New Pages

+Make a new resource page by running `hugo new -k resource inspec/resources/RESOURCE_NAME.md` from the `docs-chef-io` directory.

-Create a new page by duplicating an old page and then update the new page with content relevant to the new resource.
+You can also create a new page by duplicating an old page and then update the new page with content relevant to the new resource.

-You can also run `hugo new -k resource inspec/resources/RESOURCE_NAME.md` to generate a new resource page from scratch.

 See our [style guide](https://docs.chef.io/style_index/) for suggestions on writing documentation.